 Art.
 14. The Farm Team System - Farm Team players may be used only to the extent to ensure a team has ten (10) [nine (9) during the playoffs] players eligible for a game.
-In the event a coach foresees that his or her team will not have an adequate number of players for a game, he or she may add a player or players to the game day roster by utilizing the Farm Team System as follows:
+In the event a coach foresees that their team will not have an adequate number of players for a game, they may add a player or players to the game day roster by utilizing the Farm Team System as follows: